 Pioneering Radiation Therapies

 In cases where cancer has greatly affected a patient’s bones, particularly the spine, radiation therapy may be prescribed in addition to chemotherapy.
 External beam radiation therapy may help ease the pain of weakened bones while also attacking the cancer cells in the bone marrow.

 While surgery is not a standard therapy for multiple myeloma, orthopedic surgeons are often members of a patient’s care team.
 Our program works closely with orthopedic surgeons who are specialized in caring for patients whose bones have become weakened or fractured by multiple myeloma.
 Orthopedic surgeons are also skilled in recognizing signs of disease in damaged bones and are often instrumental in diagnosing this type of cancer.
 Some patients with multiple myeloma may benefit from bone marrow transplantation, which is discussed during initial meetings with a patient’s team.

 Clinical trials are research studies of new drugs, new combinations of drugs or already approved drugs being studied to treat patients in new/different ways.
 They may include new drug doses or new ways (schedules) to give the drugs.
 Clinical trials are run under strict guidelines.
 Their purpose is to help find out whether new cancer treatments are safe and effective or better than the standard (current) treatment.
-At Massachusetts General Hospital Cancer Center, there are several clinical trials open for the treatment of multiple myeloma that use the latest in cancer treatments.
+At Mass General Cancer Center, there are several clinical trials open for the treatment of multiple myeloma that use the latest in cancer treatments.

 Cancer is increasingly becoming a disease in which the genetic make-up of each individual cancer drives therapy.
 The Center for Multiple Myeloma also has access to clinical trials involving these targeted therapy approaches.